mihirranjan7/discourse-subscription--theme-component/README.md

 ### Short Description

 Hello :wave: This theme component is created from https://meta.discourse.org/t/guest-gate-sign-up-popup-plugin/56625/.
 It can lock topics for anon visitors with a modal and force them to Sign Up or Login.
-The component can be use for like an *alert* modal to warn visitors to sign up but they can close it (for this leave uncheck the `dismissable false` setting).
-You can also change how many topic page view open the modal etc....
+The component can be use for an *alert* modal, encouraging visitors to sign up but allowing them to close the modal (for this, leave the `dismissable false` setting unchecked).
+Options include changing the number of topics that can be viewed before the modal is displayed.

 ### Screenshots

 ![Screenshot 2022-04-23 at 22 05 29](https://user-images.githubusercontent.com/71207900/164945247-04b20c10-51ba-4d63-a6d1-ace4ccdc6e7f.png)

-**Tip:** If you use the custom gate and want to hide the modal header just like on the image above.
-You have to delete the `guest_gate.title` field and hit a <kbd>space</kbd>.
-It will remove the modal title, so you can use a title below the image.
+**Tip:** If you use the "custom gate" option and want to hide the modal header (as on the image above) you have to delete the `guest_gate.title` field and hit a <kbd>space</kbd>.
+It will remove the modal title, so that you instead can use a title below the image.

 ![Screenshot 2022-04-23 at 22 03 16](https://user-images.githubusercontent.com/71207900/164945265-80af1181-2ab9-4a44-a1fb-73333b49d2ff.png)